6 Ways to Attract Seasonal Employees with SMS Marketing Messaging

 Have Potential Employees Come to You

 Signage, QR codes, and text-to-apply language on online job boards are all ways to engage and attract potential talent.
-And think outside the box.
-While a job posting can be effective, word-of-mouth referrals, setting up signage in community spaces — such as bulletin boards at churches, campuses, and gyms — can also be effective ways to engage with people who may be looking for part-time work.
+Also, think outside the box.
+While a job posting can be effective, word-of-mouth referrals, setting up signage in community spaces—such as bulletin boards at churches, campuses, and gyms—can also be effective ways to engage with people who may be looking for part-time work.
 A QR code that can be captured to lead to an application can be a seamless way to lead to drive effortless applications.

 Deploy to Your Mailing List